tendstofortytwo/prose/README.md

 ## Setup

-As of July 2023, `libsass` is no longer available, so the environment running this binary must have access to `sass` or `dart-sass` on the PATH.
+As of July 2023, `libsass` is no longer available, so the environment running this binary must have access to `sass` on the PATH.

 ## Usage